Hirste History, Family Crest & Coats of Arms

-Anglo-Saxon culture of Britain.
+The ancestry of the name Hirste dates from the ancient Anglo-Saxon culture of Britain.
 It comes from when the family lived close to a wooded region or thicket.
 Hirste is a topographic surname, which was given to a person who resided near a physical feature such as a hill, stream, church, or type of tree.
 Literally the name was derived from the Saxon word for "a wood, a grove; fruit-bearing tree."
-CITATION[CLOSE]

 Early Origins of the Hirste family

-Another 183 words (13 lines of text) covering the years 1648 and are included under the topic Early Hirste History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hirste research.
+Another 116 words (8 lines of text) covering the years 1648 and are included under the topic Early Hirste History in all our PDF Extended History products and printed products wherever possible.

 Hirste Spelling Variations